Efficient validation of Boson Sampling from binned photon-number distributions: Formalism

 Note that, even though the internal Hilbert space of the photons may be of infinite dimension, we only need at most $n$ basis elements to span the Hilbert space generated by the $n$ states $\ket{\phi_j}$.
 In addition, since the basis $\{\ket{\Phi_j}\}$ is orthonormal, the operators $\hat{a}_{i,\Phi_j}$ and $\hat{a}^{\dagger}_{i,\Phi_j}$ obey the usual commutation relations $[\hat{a}_{i,\Phi_j}, \hat{a}^{\dagger}_{k,\Phi_l}]=\delta_{ik}\delta_{jl}$.
 Therefore, we can define the number operator, which counts the number of photons in a spatial mode independently of their internal states, as

-Following the formalism of \cite{tichy2015_partial_distinguishability, shchesnovich2015partial}, we assume that the interferometer $\hat{U}$ acts only on the spatial modes, leaving the internal wavefunctions untouched.
+Following the formalism of \cite{tichy2015_partial_distinguishability, shchesnovich2015partial}, we use the standard assumption that the interferometer $\hat{U}$ acts only on the spatial modes, leaving the internal wavefunctions untouched.
 The relation between input and output modes is hence described by an $m\times m$ unitary matrix $U$ via the equation

 The operator which counts the number of photons in a given subset of output spatial modes is then

 We demonstrate in Appendix \ref{appendix:amplitudes_partially_distinguishable} that the characteristic function $x(\vect{\eta})$ can be computed as the quantum expectation value